liam-wiltshire/talks/exposure/content.md

 # Own Your Mistakes

 - Everyone is going to make mistakes
-- Be the person with the reputation for honesty - the person other can trust
+- Be the person with the reputation for honesty - the person others can trust
 - And be the person with the reputation for fixing those mistakes - not just making it someone else's problem

 ---